 Quick Start

-CC Flute consists of Main screen and several sub-screens: Settings, Utilities and PlayAlong, and a User Guide (this document).
+CC Flute consists of Main screen and several sub-screens: Settings, Utilities, Play-Along, and User Guide (this document).

 Note: Explanations related to sub-screens is applied if you have purchased Extra Features, Extra Features Trial or paid version.